pgailinas/videoqa-representation-comparison/docs/01_Run_Qwen2VL_Baseline.md

 ## Notes

-* This notebook performs development-subset baseline VideoQA using direct Qwen2-VL-7B multimodal inference.
 * Representative video frames are sampled directly from the source videos during inference.
-* Prediction artifacts include multiple-choice predictions, validation results, summary statistics, and inference timing information.
 * Runtime performance depends on the selected evaluation dataset size, inference configuration, and available GPU resources.
 * GPU memory requirements vary with the number of sampled video frames and model generation parameters.
-* This notebook serves as the baseline method for comparison with the project's representation-based VideoQA methods.
-* Baseline prediction artifacts are generated locally, validated, and promoted to Google Drive.
-* Notebook 08 restores these artifacts and evaluates them using the same experiment-agnostic evaluation workflow applied to all implemented VideoQA methods.
+* Notebook 08 restores the generated prediction artifacts and evaluates them using the same experiment-agnostic workflow applied to all implemented VideoQA methods.
-* The generated prediction, validation, and summary artifacts provide the baseline reference used throughout the remainder of the project.